Maryland Representative Andy Harris said to have tried to bring gun onto House floor

 U.S. Capitol Police are investigating a report that Maryland Representative Andy Harris attempted to bring a gun into the House chamber Thursday.
 "The USCP is investigating the matter," officials confirmed to CBS Baltimore.

-According to a story in HuffPost, Harris set off metal detectors while trying to enter, then a security guard spotted the concealed gun using a metal detector wand.
+According to a story in HuffPost, Harris, a Republican, set off metal detectors while trying to enter, then a security guard spotted the concealed gun using a metal detector wand.

 House members are allowed to carry firearms on Capitol grounds, but not onto the House floor.